 Dysentery can have a number of causes.
 Bacterial infections are by far the most common causes of dysentery.
 These infections include Shigella, Campylobacter, E. coli, and Salmonella species of bacteria.
 The frequency of each pathogen varies considerably in different regions of the world.
-For example, shigellosis is most common in Latin America while Campylobacter is the dominant bacteria in Southeast Asia.
 Dysentery is rarely caused by chemical irritants or by intestinal worms.

 Intestinal amoebiasis is caused by a protozoan parasite, Entamoeba histolytica.
 The amoeba can exist for long periods of time in the large bowel (colon).
 In the vast majority of cases, amoebiasis causes no symptoms – only 10% of infected individuals become ill.
-It is uncommon except in the world’s tropical zones, where it is very prevalent.
-People can become infected after ingesting feces that contain somebody’s excreted parasites.
-People are at high risk of acquiring the parasite through food and water if the water for household use isn’t separated from waste water.
+It is uncommon except in developing countries in the world’s tropical zones, where it is very prevalent.
+People can become infected after ingesting water or food contaminated with somebody’s excreted parasites.
+People are at high risk of acquiring the parasite through food and water if the water for household use isn’t separated from wastewater.
 The parasites can also enter through the mouth when hands are washed in contaminated water.
 If people neglect to wash properly before preparing food, the food may become contaminated.
 Fruits and vegetables can be contaminated if washed in polluted water or grown in soil fertilized by human waste.

 Having sex that involves anal contact may spread amoebic and bacillary dysentery.
-This is especially true if the sex included direct anal or oral contact, or oral contact with an object (e.g., fingers) that touched or was in the anus of an infected person.
+This is especially true if the sex included direct anal-oral contact, or oral contact with an object (e.g., fingers) that touched or was in the anus of an infected person.

 The main symptom of dysentery is frequent near-liquid diarrhea flecked with blood, mucus, or pus.
 Other symptoms include:

 Other symptoms may be intermittent and may include recurring low fevers, abdominal cramps, increased gas, and milder and firmer diarrhea.
-You may feel weak and anemic, or lose weight over a prolonged period (emaciation).
+You may feel weak and tired, or lose weight over a prolonged period (emaciation).
 Mild cases of bacillary dysentery may last 4 to 8 days, while severe cases may last 3 to 6 weeks.
-Amoebiasis usually lasts about 2 weeks.
+Amoebiasis starts more gradually and usually lasts about 2 weeks.

 Bacillary dysentery symptoms begin within 2 to 10 days of infection.
 In children, the illness starts with fever, nausea, vomiting, abdominal cramps, and diarrhea.
-Episodes of diarrhea may increase to as much as once an hour with blood, mucus, and pus in the child’s stool.
-Vomiting may result in rapid and severe dehydration, which may lead to shock and death if not treated.
+Episodes of diarrhea after a few days of infection can have blood, mucus, and pus in the child’s stool.
+Vomiting and diarrhea may result in rapid and severe dehydration, which may lead to shock and death if not treated.
 Signs of dehydration include an extremely dry mouth, sunken eyes, and poor skin tone.
 Children and infants will be thirsty, restless, irritable, and possibly lethargic.
-Children may also have sunken eyes and may not be able to produce tears or urine, the latter appearing very dark and concentrated.
+Children may not be able to produce tears or urine, the latter appearing very dark and concentrated.